LeahMeth/JavascriptCourse/README.md

 # JavascriptCourse
-Notes and projects from the Javascript course - https://www.udemy.com/course/the-complete-javascript-course
+Notes and projects from taking a Javascript course - https://www.udemy.com/course/the-complete-javascript-course